 Sec.
 6-191. - Licensee defined.

-The term "licensee" as used in this article shall mean the holder of a retail Class "A", "Class A", "Class B", intoxicating liquor license, a retail "Class C", wine licenseor, a retail Class "B" fermented malt beverage license, license, or a nonintoxicating beverages license or a soda water beverage license granted under the provisions of this chapter.
+The term "licensee" as used in this article shall mean the holder of a retail Class "A", "Class A", "Class B", "Class C", or Class "B" license, or a nonintoxicating beverages license granted under the provisions of this chapter.